hirezio/observer-spy/README.md

 ### ▶ For only _promises_ (no timeouts / intervals) - just use `done`

-You don't even need to use an observer spy
+You can use the `onComplete` method of the ObserverSpy to run the expectation and call `done`

 Example: